cassgtz/comps-code/README.md

 ## Replication Instructions

-* Clone this repository to your machine
+1. Clone this repository to your machine
-* Replace Edamam API credentials in MissingNutrients.js:
+2. Replace Edamam API credentials in MissingNutrients.js:
     * Sign up for food database api credentials here: [https://developer.edamam.com/food-database-api](https://developer.edamam.com/food-database-api).
-* Replace Scandit SDK liscense key in StartPage.js:
+3. Replace Scandit SDK liscense key in StartPage.js:
     * Sign up for a free trial here: [https://ssl.scandit.com/dashboard/sign-up?p=test&source=websdk](https://ssl.scandit.com/dashboard/sign-up?p=test&source=websdk).
+4. Save the files.
+5. Run `npm -force install` to install required packages

-###
+### Deploying to github pages

+To host your own page on github pages, you must have a github account & create a repository for the project.
+In line 2 of package.json, replace the homepage value with:
+`http://<YOUR GITHUB USER NAME>.github.io/<YOUR REPOSITORY NAME>`

+Then, run `npm run deploy`

 ## Available Scripts